share TWEET PIN IT share share 1

 • If you are already in a practice management software and it works, stick with it.
 There is a huge tendency to peer over the fence at greener grass.
 Resist.

-• If you are already in a practice management software and it legitimately is not getting the job done (or is being wound down and lacks support, etc.), I’d strongly urge you to find an implementation partner before you choose a new software.
+• If you are already in a practice management software and it legitimately is not getting the job done (or is being wound down and lacks support, etc.), I strongly urge you to find an implementation partner before you choose a new software.
 Changing tires while the bus is rolling is significantly more complicated, and it will not be money wasted on finding a consultant to make the process smoother and easier.

-The intake capabilities combined with the practice management software will also allow you to use them as a CRM (customer relations software).
+As you prepare to be less hands-on in every single part of running your firm, you need systems in place that reduce friction, create standards and delight potential clients.
+Many practice management software programs have a fully integrated intake feature or the ability to add it as a module.
+It’s worth doing.
+Also, intake capabilities combined with practice management software become your CRM (customer relations software).
 As you start to button down your intake and sales process, keeping good data about calls, consultations, retention rates and so on will make it much easier to engage in rational, data-driven decision-making.

 (Related: Read “Tech Tips: Best Advice for Improving Client Intake”)

-Document Automation
+3. Document Automation

 Once your firm has taken the time to set up and use practice management and intake software, you will have client data that is (hopefully) only being entered (typed) into the database once.
 Each time you add additional information to the client’s file, that additional data represents the opportunity to save labor and reduce errors in producing documents.
 The way to do this is via document assembly or automation.